garciadelcastillo/imagemagick-cheatsheet/README.md

         ab.png

 The above also forces 8-bit color depth (if you are using 16-bit imagemagick) and color image (if inputs are BW).

+### Creating a mosaic/montage/collage of images

+Using:

+    magick montage *.png -geometry 224x224 -tile 27x14 montage.png

+Creates a 27x14 collage with the stills.
+Margins can be added to the `geometry` parameter, as well as background and borders:

+    magick montage *.png -geometry 256x128>+10+5 -tile 12x10 -background white -border 1 -bordercolor lightgray montage.png

+The `>` operator reduces images only bigger than `256x128`.